LoyolaChicagoBooks/introcs-csharp/rst/lab-searching-arrays-lists-maps.rst

 that perform searches on them and do *empirical* analysis to get an idea of how well each combination works.
-Contrasted with other labs where you had to write a lot of code, we're going to give you some code to do all of the needed work but ask you to do the actual analysis and produce a basic table.
+Contrasted with other labs where you had to write a lot of code, we're going to give you some code to do all of the needed work but ask you to write the code to do the actual analysis and produce a basic table.

 The Experiments
 -------------------

-We're going to measure the performance of data structures we have been learning about (and will learn about, for lists and sets).
+We're going to measure the performance of data structures we have been learning about (and *will* learn about, for lists and sets).
 For this lab, we'll focus on:

 - Integer arrays using :ref:`searching` and :ref:`binarysearching`
 - :ref:`lists` of integers with linear searching